github/docs/content/github/committing-changes-to-your-project/commit-exists-on-github-but-not-in-my-local-clone.md

 into your local clone.

-Fortunately, if any collaborator has a local clone of the repository with the missing commit, they can push it back to {{ site.data.variables.product.product_name }}.
-They need to make sure the commit is referenced by a local branch and then push it as a new branch to {{ site.data.variables.product.product_name }}.
+Fortunately, if any collaborator has a local clone of the repository with the missing commit, they can push it back to {% data variables.product.product_name %}.
+They need to make sure the commit is referenced by a local branch and then push it as a new branch to {% data variables.product.product_name %}.

 Let's say that the person still has a local branch (call it `B`) that contains the commit.
 This might be tracking the branch that was force pushed or deleted and they simply haven't updated yet.
-To preserve the commit, they can push that local branch to a new branch (call it `recover-B`) on {{ site.data.variables.product.product_name }}.
+To preserve the commit, they can push that local branch to a new branch (call it `recover-B`) on {% data variables.product.product_name %}.
 For this example, let's assume they have a remote named `upstream` via which they have push access to `github.com/$account/$repository`.